Bill Lewis: 2000s and beyond

 After co-founding, with Dave Wise, The Urban Fox Press, Lewis went on to found The Medway Delta Press in 2005.
 The first project was a limited edition set of 3 CDs entitled Voices From The Medway Delta, featuring work by Billy Childish, Sexton Ming, Chris Broderick, Bill Lewis, and other names in the Medway scene.
 The Medway Delta Press has also published a DVD documentary by Carol Lynn on Stuckism.

 He was one of the thirteen "leading Stuckists" in the Go West exhibition at Spectrum London gallery in October 2006.

 As the 1990s ended and 2000 started Lewis taught courses in mythology for the Kent Children's University (a Kent County Council initiative).
 The students were aged between 10 and 11 years old.

 At the same time he was teaching courses in Myth and Culture and also Creative Writing for Adult Education in Maidstone and on the Isle of Sheppey.
 It was during one of these sessions on the Isle of Sheppey that future Stuckist painter Joe Machine joined the course as a student.
 Lewis recognized Joe's talent and later introduced him to Billy Childish and Charles Thomson.

-He has had a solo show at the Rochester International Photography Festival.
+He had a solo show at the Rochester International Photography Festival.

 In 2011 he had his first major solo exhibition at the Deaf Cat Café and Gallery in Rochester, Kent.
 This was a very successful show with Lewis selling 17 of the 27 pictures.

 In the same year Lewis gave a series of lectures on Myth, Culture and the New Paradigm at the University of Creative Arts in Medway Pop-up Gallery.
 He also exhibited some of his latest paintings in their shows.

 In 2012 he was presented with the Literature Award at the Culture and Design Awards for Medway.
 This was in recognition, not only of his writing, but also his work in the community mentoring younger artists and promoting art and culture in the Medway area.

 In 2017 Lewis become a member of COLONY: A Community of Artists.
 This group of artists work in a variety of mediums and all have a reputation outside of the group.
 Their aim is not only to exhibit together but also to support and encourage each other.
 The group was officially launched in October 2018 at the Halpern Gallery, Chatham, Kent.

 In 2020 Bill had some of his poems translated into Italian by Silvia Pio and they were published in the online magazine 'Margutte' Read it here:

+In 2023 Lewis had a retrospective of his art work entitled Bill Lewis at 70 at The Halpern Gallery in Chatham, Kent.